Overview and Agenda

 Synthesis of Reports

-We will conduct some basic analyses of the reports to pull out common elements and to gather activities and outcomes of projects by break-out topics.
+We processed the reports to pull out common elements and to gather activities and outcomes of projects by break-out topics.
+These are posted here:

 GWF Code of Conduct